myusuf3/delorean/docs/quickstart.rst

 ^^^^^^^^^^
 Often times we dont care how many milliseconds or even seconds that present in our datetime object.
 It often becomes a nuisance to retrieve `datetimes` that for example occur in the same minute.
 You would have to through the annoying process of replacing zero for the units you don't care for then doing a comparison.

-`Delorean` comes with a method that allows you to easily truncate to different unit of time milliseconds, second, minute, hour, etc.
+`Delorean` comes with a method that allows you to easily truncate to different unit of time millisecond, second, minute, hour, etc.
 ::

     >>> d = Delorean()